Medicare Open Enrollment: 10 Things to Know

 6. Medicare premiums

-Beneficiaries of original Medicare pay a standard monthly rate of $185.00 for Medicare Part B in 2025, an increase of $10.30 from $174.70 in 2024.
+Beneficiaries of original Medicare pay a standard monthly rate of $185 for Medicare Part B in 2025, an increase of $10.30 from $174.70 in 2024.
 The annual deductible for all Medicare Part B beneficiaries is $257 in 2025, an increase of $17 from the annual deductible of $240 in 2024.
-This rate applies to individuals with incomes less than $106,000 or $212,000 for a married couple filing jointly, with income-related monthly adjustments applying at various levels to people who make more.

 The Medicare Part A inpatient hospital deductible that beneficiaries pay if admitted to the hospital is $1,676 in 2025, an increase of $44 from $1,632 in 2024.
-Beneficiaries are required to pay a coinsurance amount of $419 per day for the 61st through 90th day of a hospitalization in a benefit period, compared to $408 a day in 2023, and $838 per day for lifetime reserve days, up from $816 a day in 2024.
+Beneficiaries are required to pay a co-insurance amount of $419 per day for the 61st through 90th day of a hospitalization in a benefit period, compared with $408 a day in 2023, and $838 per day for lifetime reserve days, up from $816 a day in 2024.

-For beneficiaries in skilled nursing facilities, the daily coinsurance for days 21 through 100 of extended care services in a benefit period is $209.50 in 2025; this was $204 in 2025.
+For beneficiaries in skilled nursing facilities, the daily co-insurance for days 21 through 100 of extended care services in a benefit period is $209.50 in 2025; this was $204 in 2025.

-The average monthly plan premium for Medicare Advantage plans, which includes Medicare Advantage-prescription drug plans, is $17.00 in 2025, which is a decrease of $1.23 from last year.
+The average monthly plan premium for Medicare Advantage plans, which includes Medicare Advantage-prescription drug plans, is $17 in 2025, which is a decrease of $1.23 from last year.
 Most enrollees who kept their plans experienced little or no premium increase for 2025, with nearly 75% of beneficiaries not seeing any premium increase.

 Medicare beneficiaries will pay no more than $2,000 out of pocket for prescription drugs covered under Part D in 2025.
 This will increase to $2,100 in 2026.
 Part D enrollees will also have the option of spreading out their out-of-pocket costs over the year rather than face high out-of-pocket costs in any given month.
 This new rule applies only to medications covered by your Part D plan and does not apply to out-of-pocket spending on Medicare Part B drugs.